VCurry20/PDARandomData/README.md

 (Please note that these specifications are for Windows and may differ for the other OS)

-It is also recommended that you should also install the following along side Anaconda:
+It is also recommended that you should also install the following alongside Anaconda:

 > [Visual Studio Code](https://code.visualstudio.com/) - This is a code editor and will allow you to create and view the code.